Step 2 of 2

-We’ve designed COE-accredited dental assistant training that gets you Day 1 Ready in under a year*, focusing on the skills employers seek.
+We’ve designed COE-accredited dental assistant training that gets you Day 1 Ready in under 11 months*, focusing on the skills employers seek.
 You’ll emerge from our program with dental office experience, prepared for the DANB certification exam.
 Our instructors are professionals who give hands-on instruction with real equipment.

 Because job preparation goes beyond classes, Vista College’s personalized career services focus on all aspects of career readiness, from finding the right jobs to resume building to interview prep.
 We even offer exam preparation and pay fees for your certification, going above and beyond what you’ll find at most other accredited dental assisting schools.
 If you are ready to put your new skills to work, we’re ready to help.

 *Based on successful, full-time enrollment

 Learn the workings of a dentist’s office and get practical experience in the environment.
 Brush up on proper use and maintenance of equipment, including cleaning tools and x-ray machines.
 You’ll also study sterilization, and procedures to prevent cross-contamination.